The store will not work correctly in the case when cookies are disabled.

 Cleaning Patio Slabs

-One of the market leaders is Lithofin - Stain Stop.
-The impregnator provides optimal protection for absorbent natural and artificial stone surfaces, setting the standard in protection levels.
+One of the market leaders is Lithofin - Stain Stop which provides optimal protection for absorbent natural and artificial stone surfaces.
 It mostly prevents oil, water and grease penetration and simplifies maintenance.

 Hopefully by now your patio should be looking like its former self and ready to enjoy your time outdoors on it.

 Driveways always get plenty of ware and tare.
 It may be the turning of the wheels on cars causing rubber marks, builders sloshing cement where they shouldn’t be or just mother nature trying to take the land back.